 Reducing your carbohydrate intake can help you to avoid carb+fat hyperpalatable junk food, increase satiety, help you to eat less and lose weight.
 However, pushing carbohydrates to very low levels can lead to lower satiety and increased energy intake.

 So, while reducing carbohydrates is beneficial if it moves you away from hyperpalatable processed foods that are a combination of carb+fat, too much dietary fat will not be optimal if it leads you to significantly increased energy intake.

 How low should your blood glucose be in ketosis?

 Many people embark on a ketogenic diet in the hope of managing their diabetes and losing weight.
 They want lower insulin levels to enable them to burn more body fat for long-term insulin sensitivity and health.

 On the left-hand side of the total energy chart below, we have endogenous ketosis (meaning that your body fat is being burned for fuel).
 With lower levels of energy in your blood, your body will draw on your fat stores to make up the difference, as well as using excess stored fat and old proteins in your liver, pancreas, brain and other organs (i.e. autophagy).
 This is a great place to be if you are trying to reduce your blood sugar or lose body fat.

 Normal blood sugar and ketone range for ketosis

 After analyzing thousands of ketone measurements, we bring you the Ketone Levels Chart!.
-The data is divided into five quintiles, from lowest to the highest total energy.
+The data is divided into five quintiles, from the lowest to the highest total energy.

 For each quintile, I have calculated the average, 25th percentile and 75th percentile blood ketone (BHB) value (i.e. half the values fit between the 25th and 75th percentile).